tangledhelix/DP_abolish/README.md

 ### Transcriber's notes ###

-Some inconsistencies in spelling, hyphenation, and punctuation have been retained.
+Some inconsistencies in spelling, hyphenation, punctuation, and typography have been retained.